lylecantcode/gym/README.md

 ~v2) Number of sets and multiple exercises per day. //Take input of number of exercises, then weights, sets, etc~
 ~v3) Types of exercise done, e.g. Bench Press~
 ~v4) Reorganised to use structs~
-v5) Predictions based on day of week (for 7 day rotating schedule)
+~v5) Predictions based on day of week (for 7 day rotating schedule)~
+~v6) Add enums in for exercise and unit options~
-v6) Personal bests per exercise, as a comparison to new workout
+v7) Personal bests per exercise, as a comparison to new workout

 ## Potential extras: